 Students wanting to add or drop a course must do so in the specified time period.
-The student must bring, in person, a completed Add/Drop form to the Registration and Student Finance Office for changes to be confirmed.
-Students can also add and drop courses online.
-The last day to add a course or drop a course without receiving a withdrawal notation on the student's transcript is September 12, 2016 for the Fall term and January 12, 2017 for the Winter term.
+Students can add and drop courses online.
+Alternatively, students may also bring, in person, a completed Add/Drop form to the Registration and Student Finance Office for changes to be confirmed.
+The last day to add a course or drop a course without receiving a withdrawal notation on the student's transcript is September 13, 2017 for the Fall term and January 12, 2018 for the Winter term.

+WITHDRAWAL PROCEDURE

-WITHDRAWAL PROCEDURE See page 59.
+See page 59.